 Mini egg donation

 Mini egg donation consists of the donation of a smaller number of eggs.
-While in a complete egg donation the recipient obtains all the eggs recovered from the donor, which may be between 8 and 10, in the mini egg donation only 4 or 5 are received.
+While in a complete egg donation the recipient receives all the eggs recovered from the donor, which may be between 8 and 10, in the mini egg donation only 4 or 5 are donated.

 Medical Director of FIV Valencia, Dr Miguel Dolz, comments on the two purposes of mini egg donation: